jelastic-jps/opencart/README.md

 # OpenCart

-The package deploys the [OpenCart](https://www.opencart.com/) solution - an open-source, e-commerce platform to create, scale and run your business.
+The package deploys the [OpenCart](https://www.opencart.com/) solution - an open-source e-commerce platform to create, scale, and run your business.
 OpenCart provides a professional and reliable foundation for building an online store.
 It offers a wide range of powerful features and extensions, making it easy to customize and scale.

 ## Environment Topology